-This was the wedding that gave us all hope for the world and moved everyone to tears, and is exactly the kind of act of radical love and inclusion that we all need in our lives right now!
+“Queerlove Utopia” was the theme for Karina and Lynette’s gut-wrenchingly authentic, beautiful and real AF wedding at Millwick, in downtown Los Angeles.
+This is exactly the kind of act of radical love and inclusion that we all need in our lives right now!

-Karin & Lynette, from San Francisco and Brooklyn, are also Mexican and Puerto Rican.
-Some of their guests couldn’t attend due to the natural disasters that decimated parts of both countries, and they set out donation boxes for disaster relief for victims of the earthquake and hurricane in both countries in lieu of gifts for themselves.
+Karina and Lynette, are Mexican and Puerto Rican.
+Some of their guests couldn’t attend due to the natural disasters that decimated parts of both countries.
+They set out donation boxes for disaster relief for victims of the earthquake and hurricane in both countries in place of gifts for themselves.

-What I was most excited about for the wedding was our ceremony and vows to each other – a commitment before family/friends/community and having so many people we love with us to witness and celebrate our love, our proudly queer love.
-It took a lot for us to get here, for our families to accept us and see us for who we are and then to want to celebrate our love; it was very precious.
-And having our friends and community there to also witness, who have their own stories and journeys and experiences, what’s most important are soulful commitments, witnessing and celebrating all together.
+The most exciting thing about the wedding was our ceremony and vows to each other.
+Our commitment was made before family, friends, and our amazing community which took a lot for us to get here.
+Our journey included having our families accept us and see us for who we are, and then want to celebrate our love.
+Having our friends and community there to witness (who have their own stories and journeys and experiences) was very precious.